Itai-Nelken/itai-lang/new_spec.md

 }
 ```

-## Global/function definition order
+## Global/Function/Struct/Custom type definition order

-Functions and global variables can be used before they are defined although this should be avoided unless necessary because it makes code unreadable.
+Functions, global variables, structs and custom types can be used before they are defined although this should be avoided unless necessary because it makes code unreadable.\
+The only times this feature should be used are:
+1) In indirectly recursive structs (e.g. `struct T { inner: Box<T>; }`).
+2) In recursive functions.
+3) In variables/structs fields that depend on each other (e.g `struct A { b: B; } struct B { a: Box<A>; }`).

 ## Type conversions/casts

-* There are no implicit type conversions.
+* There are no implicit type conversions the only exception being untyped number literals which are cast according to their context (e.g. when assigning to a variable with an unsigned type).
 * To cast a value to another type, the `as<T>(T)` operator is used.
 It will panic if the conversion fails (overflow, underflow, incompatible types etc.).
 Some casts can be and are typechecked at compile-time.

 ## Calling C functions (`extern` functions)